Does this sound familiar?

-Some people like to go all out and spend hours (sometimes even days) designing a scenario and putting together the materials to create an escape room.
-They visit thrift stores for props and costume pieces and create a truly immersive experience for their guests.
-This can be incredibly rewarding for both the host and the players who get to enjoy the final outcome.
+Some people like to go all out and spend hours (sometimes even days) designing a scenario and putting together the materials to create an elaborate dungeon for their escape room.
+They visit thrift stores for props and costume pieces and create a truly immersive experience for their crew.
+This can be incredibly rewarding for both the host and the players who get to enjoy a mesmerizing adventure.

-But sometimes you want to do something fun and special, but you also have your day-to-day life to contend with, and you just don’t know if you can commit that kind of time.
+But sometimes you want to do something fun and special, but you also have your day-to-day life to contend with, and you just don't know if you can commit that kind of time.
 (Not everyone has a hoard of worker goblins at their disposal).
 In that case, you can put together a pretty simple escape party in an afternoon, or you might want to check out one of these ready-to-play escape party kits.
 They make it much easier and can be customized so you can still get your hands dirty.
 To see how they work, here's a mindblowing story of one mom who went all out throwing an escape party for her kid's birthday using a kit to save time.

 This one is easy.
 Invite your friends!
 Or your coworkers.
 Or the people in your book club.
 Or those neighbors you know have been secretly wondering if your house has the same layout as theirs.

-Obviously, there’s an ideal target audience for escape rooms.
-People who enjoy other types of games, particularly puzzles or logic games, tend to flock to room escape businesses to test their cognitive acuity against professional puzzle designers.
+Obviously, there's an ideal target audience for escape rooms.
+People, elves, and goblins who enjoy other types of games, particularly puzzles or logic games, tend to flock to room escape businesses to test their cognitive acuity against professional puzzle designers.

 But really, just about everyone enjoys a group activity that involves a little storytelling, a little challenge, and some exciting "ah-ha" moments.

-So invite your best mates or your favorite acquaintances.
-By the end of the game, everyone will be friends, and you’ll all have the perfect conversation starter as you sit down to enjoy wine and cheese, beer and pretzels, or cake and ice cream.
+So invite your best mates, favorite acquaintances, and fellow adventurers.
+By the end of the game, everyone will be friends, and you'll all have the perfect conversation starter as you sit down to enjoy wine and cheese, beer and pretzels, or cake and ice cream.

 Unlike board games (and don't get me wrong - I love board games), escape rooms get everyone up and moving around.
 People put down their phones and engage in real-life activities (well, as real as imagination-based game tasks can be).
 There's curiosity and imagination and teamwork involved.